Update on Perfluorinated Grease-proofing Agents

 In response to these studies, FDA initiated a comprehensive review of the available data on C8 compounds and worked with several manufacturers to remove grease-proofing agents containing C8 perfluorinated compounds from the marketplace.
 As a result of FDA’s initiative, these manufacturers volunteered to stop distributing products containing C8 compounds in interstate commerce for food-contact purposes as of October 1, 2011.
 Existing supplies of these grease-proofing agents already in the marketplace and paper products with these grease-proofing agents can be used until they run out.

 The industry’s voluntary action to cease using grease-proofing agents containing C8 perfluorinated compounds means that these products will be out of the marketplace in a relatively short period of time.
 Because the potential danger from C8 compounds is a result of chronic exposure to such substances, FDA has determined that the exposure which will occur during this sell-off period will not impact public health.
-The agency will also conduct a market survey to determine whether any manufacturers are still using grease-proofing agents which contain C8 compounds.

 Federal law requires companies who wish to use a food contact substance to submit Food Contact Notifications (FCNs) to FDA at least 120 days prior to marketing the product.
 If the agency does not express any reservations about the safety of the substance in that time period, the company can then legally market the product.
 An effective FCN applies only to the food contact substance that is the subject of the FCN and that is manufactured or prepared by the manufacturer listed in the FCN.